GOAL: Continue repetitions of properly fielding ground balls and introducing

 the players the next practice time and follow up with an email to their

 Beef up your baseball season with 20 hour-long practice plans full of youth baseball drills, skills and coaching tips developed for beginner and intermediate baseball players.
-These practice plans are perfect for coaches, parents and volunteers coaching kids ages 5 to 9 how to play baseball.
+These practice plans are perfect for coaches, parents and volunteers coaching kids on how to play baseball.